 Today's youth, Gottfriedson says, are "afraid of themselves."
 He finds that both individuals and bands end in "tangles," that they write "nonsense words in the sand" or exploit images painted on rocks, those "the postmodern Indian calls / visual poetic expression."
 As the collection continues, however, his love for the land emerges.
 He draws attention to the rape of the natural environment through clear-cut logging.
 He speaks of the damage caused by the pine beetle, of "forests being / eaten from the inside out."
 And here it is that Gottfriedson introduces the mysterious Horsechild, who is to prepare the drying racks for the returning salmon "so that beneath your skin / the mountains will be forever abundant": a prayer for us to protect the migrating salmon with their multi-year cycles, to protect the bears and eagles that feast upon them, so as to assure that the transformations will continue, that there will be abundance for both humans and the earth itself.

-This edgy collection explores themes of duality that exist in the parallel worlds of cowboys and Indians and speaks to the unique experience of growing up on the Secwepemc while at the same time immersed in the cowboy and ranching culture of the interior of BC.
-(Text adapted from Syndetics)
+Eloquent, poignant and witty, Garry Gottfriedson's new collection of poetry, Whiskey Bullets, approaches an old genre with a new flare that will challenge your expectations of cowboy poetry.
+This edgy collection explores themes of duality that exist in the parallel worlds of cowboys and Indians.Often satirical, Whiskey Bullets is a testament to adaptability, turning tragedy into humour and pain into passion.
+It speaks to the unique experience of growing up aboriginal, on the Tk'emlupsReserve (Secwepemc) near Kamloops, with strong First Nation values and traditions, while at the same time immersed in the cowboy and ranching culture of the interior of BC.

 Canadian and Scottish Songs and Poems by Thomas Johnston